 - Traditional ribs with Colombian hot sauce

-Every order of ribs comes with a choice of two sides.
-You can select from coleslaw, chili, corn on the cob, green salad, vegetables, French fries or four other potato options.
+Every order of ribs came with a choice of two sides.
+You could select from coleslaw, chili, corn on the cob, green salad, vegetables, French fries or four other potato options.

 - Model T: with 150 grams of beef, cheddar cheese, onion rings and vegetables (lettuce and tomato) for 19,900 pesos